-- In-network benefits apply to covered home health care services received from a network home health care agency. - Out-of-network benefits apply to covered home health care services received from a nonnetwork home health care agency.
-In addition to the deductible described for out-of-network benefits, you will be responsible for any charges in excess of the non-network provider reimbursement amount.
+- In-network benefits apply to covered home health care services received from a network home health care agency. - Out-of-network benefits apply to covered home health care services received from a non-network home health care agency.
+In addition to the deductible described for out-of-network benefits, you will be responsible for any charges in excess of the non-network provider reimbursement amount, except as described in Your Rights and Protections Against Surprise Medical Bills at the end of this Policy.